one-data-model/one-data-model.github.io/_pages/faq.md

 - The use of JSON enables familiar idiomatic patterns and tools to be used in construction and processing of SDF definitions.
 Schema driven editors, text editor plugins, schema validation, and schema-driven constructors are already available to assist in SDF oriented workflows.

 ### How does the SDF terminology relates to other organizational usages.
-The relationship between SDF terminology and other SDO terminology is explained at:
+The relationship between SDF [terminology][] and other SDO terminology is explained.
-[terminology][]

 [SDF]: https://github.com/one-data-model/SDF